bhargavchebolu/bhargavchebolu/README.md

 Seeking an opportunity to blend my newfound data analysis and programming skills.

-Tools: Python, R, SQL, Microsoft PowerBI, Tableau and Microsoft Excel
+Tools: Python, SQL, Microsoft PowerBI, Tableau, HTML, CSS and Microsoft Excel

 - 🌍  I'm based in Stuttgart, Germany
 - 📫  How to reach me: bhargav2227@gmail.com